fbpx

 A Purchase Agreement outlines the terms between the wholesaler and the original seller, including the purchase price and closing conditions.
 This contract is legally binding and is the foundation of any wholesale transaction.
 Upon securing a willing buyer, wholesalers then execute an Assignment Contract, which transfers their purchasing rights under the Purchase Agreement to the end buyer for a fee.

 To facilitate these transactions, wholesalers must be meticulous in crafting clear and thorough agreements that comply with Indiana’s real estate laws.
-For instance, the agreements should explicitly state the Assignment fee and ensure all parties’ roles are well-defined to prevent legal complications.
+For instance, the agreements should clearly define the assignment fee, the parties’ roles, and the nature of the contractual interest being transferred to help prevent legal complications.

 Closing Deals and Double Closings